Homemaking with Purpose (on Purpose)

 “For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.”
 (NIV)

 Creation was subjected to frustration so that it may be brought into the freedom and glory of the children of God.
-As children redeemed by the blood of the lamb, Jesus Christ, we are live in a glory and freedom right now, even in the midst of decay.
+As children redeemed by the blood of Jesus, we live in glory and freedom right now, even in the midst of decay.
 Though we are bound up in this world in one sense, in another sense we are citizens of a heavenly kingdom, we are redeemed.

 Our Heavenly Father infuses our work in this world with great hope and eternal purpose.
 He says these words (which completely changed my homemaking when I re-read them with an understanding of futility),